top of page

 Recycle

 For items that are broken, unusable and at the end of their life, there are many options to recycle.
 Here are recycling options for items we get asked about the most.
-To find the electricals and tech recycling locations closest to you, visit Recycle Your Electricals.
+To find the electricals, tech and battery recycling locations closest to you, visit Recycle Your Electricals.

 Broken and irreparable tech & electrical items (such as laptops, tablets, toasters, kettles, other white goods) can be dropped off for recycling at a growing number of shops and recycling hubs.